-Castlewood Country Club offers fine dining in the Hacienda Dining Room.
+Castlewood Country Club offers dining in the Veranda.
 Large picture windows allow for stunning views of the 1st and 9th holes of the Hill Course.
 Enjoy cocktails in the Club Lounge before dinner.
-The Hacienda Veranda is the best seat in the Tri-Valley on a beautiful sunny day.
-Lunch is served in the Hacienda Tuesday through Friday.
-Dinner is served Friday through Sunday.
+The Veranda is the best seat in the Tri-Valley on a beautiful sunny day.
+Dinner is served Wednesday through Sunday.
+Brunch is available on the first and third Sunday of the Month.
 Dress Code applies.

 Casual dining is available in the Comstock Grille.
-"The Grille," as it is referred to, is where you can meet a friend for a cocktail after work, catch the game on one of the big screen TV's or dine after your round of golf or tennis match.
+"The Grille," as it is referred to, is where you can catch the game on one of the big screen TV's or dine after your round of golf or tennis match.

 "Surmounting one of the low, wide-stretching hills of the Livermore Valley, a short distance inland from the Bay of San Francisco, stands a picturesque, castle-like structure, the 'Hacienda del Pozo de Verona,' residence of Mrs. Phoebe A. Hearst.
 The white walls of the building, accented by two commanding towers, rise above the trees—dark evergreen conifers, white oaks, cork elms — which richly clothe the hills' lower slopes, their higher and more distant ascents forming a forested background."
 Stately Homes of California, Porter Garnett, 1915